Self-guided Approximate Linear Programs: Introduction

 \subsection{Novelty and Contributions}

-Research on ALPs predominantly assumes a fixed set of basis functions.
-Work that relaxes this assumption, as we do, is limited.
+Research on ALPs predominantly assumes a fixed set of basis functions and a heuristic choice of the state-relevance distribution.
+Work relaxing these assumptions, as we do, is limited. \looseness=-1

-\cite{klabjan2007RidgeBasisFunctionALP} develop a convergent algorithm to generate basis functions for a semi-Markov decision processes that requires the solution of a challenging nonlinear program.
-Building on this work, \citet{adelman2012GJR} consider an innovative approximation algorithm for basis function generation in a generalized joint replenishment problem.
-Their algorithm leverages structure and numerical experience on this application.
-Our approach differs from this work because it uses low-cost sampling to generate basis functions and is also application agnostic. \looseness=-1
+\cite{klabjan2007infinite} is a seminal paper that develops a convergent algorithm to generate basis functions for semi-Markov decision processes.
+It requires the solution of a challenging nonlinear program.
+Building on this work, \citet{adelman2012GJR} considered an innovative algorithm for basis function generation in a generalized joint replenishment problem.
+Their algorithm leverages structure and numerical experience for this application.
+Our approach differs from this work because it uses low-cost sampling to generate basis functions, focuses on discounted-cost MDPs, and is application agnostic. \looseness=-1

-\cite{bhat2012NonParaALP} side-step basis function selection when computing a VFA by applying the kernel trick (see, e.g., chapter 5 of \citealp{mohri2012foundations}) to replace inner-products of such functions in the dual of a regularized ALP relaxation.
-Guarantees on the approximation quality of their VFA depend on the kernel and an idealized sampling distribution that assumes knowledge of an optimal policy.
+\cite{bhat2012NonParaALP} side-stepped basis function selection when computing VFAs by applying the kernel trick (see, e.g., chapter 5 of \citealp{mohri2012foundations}) to replace the inner-products of such functions in the dual of a regularized ALP relaxation.
+Guarantees on the approximation quality of their VFAs depend on the kernel and an idealized sampling distribution that assumes knowledge of an optimal policy.
 Our approach instead works directly on the primal ALP formulation and samples over the parameters of a class of basis functions as opposed to state-action pairs.
-Moreover, the sampling distribution is readily available in our framework and the approximation guarantees that we develop for FALP and FGLP are not linked to the knowledge of an optimal policy. \looseness=-1
+Moreover, the sampling distribution is readily available in our framework and the error bounds that we develop are not linked to the knowledge of an optimal policy. \looseness=-1

-Overall, the exact representation of an MDP based on random bases, that is FELP, and its approximations FALP and FGLP are novel models that avoid pre-specifying basis functions.
-Further, we are not aware of any prior efforts in the ALP literature to develop bounds on the number of sampled basis functions, as we do, to obtain a good VFA.